sban/narratives/README.md

 ## Install
-Install the program by downloading the DSG-program file from this site and run the following commands in python: <br/>
+Install the program by downloading the DSG-program file from this site (DSG.py), save the file to your working directory for your analysis, and run the following commands in python: <br/>

 ```python